PinoTsao/Makefile/memo.md

 	virt-y          := virt/
 	virt-y          := $(patsubst %/, %/built-in.o, $(virt-y))

-In a word, $(vmlinux-deps) actually are the real files.
+In a word, $(vmlinux-deps) actually are the real files, which mostly are dir/built-in.o.
 And there is following in top makefile:

 	vmlinux-dirs    := $(patsubst %/,%,$(filter %/, $(init-y) $(init-m) \
 	                      $(core-y) $(core-m) $(drivers-y) $(drivers-m) \
 	                      $(net-y) $(net-m) $(libs-y) $(libs-m) $(virt-y)))
-	# for example, foo/bar/ will be foo/bar
+	# [pino] for example, foo/bar/ will be foo/bar

 	# The actual objects are generated when descending,
 	# make sure no implicit rule kicks in